tobyhodges/lesson-sprint-recommendations/after.md

   open issues with the "help-wanted" label on many of their repositories.
 - **Clean up branches on your repository.**
   Sprints often leave behind a large number of merged branches that can be removed from the lesson repository.
-  Minimising the number of "stale" branches reduces clutter on your repository and allows contributors to name their branches without fear of an unintentional clash. and helps people working with local branches
+  Minimising the number of "stale" branches reduces clutter on your repository, allows contributors to name their branches without fear of an unintentional clash and helps people working with local branches.